-During this 2 day workshop our lecturer will guide you through the course material in an interactive and practical way to ensure that you not only get the required knowledge and insight but develop your skills as well.
+During this 2 x 3 hour workshop our lecturer will guide you through the course material in an interactive and practical way to ensure that you not only get the required knowledge and insight but develop your skills as well.

 The participant knows the different MARC21 standards and understands how these standards are used.
 The participant knows how to read the most important MARC21 fields.
 The participant is familiar with several practical examples of information exchanges done with MARC21.

 The MARC21 course covers the following topics:

 - A brief history of MARC

 - The MARC standards (bibliographic, authority, holdings, classifications and community information)